phR0ze/n/README.md

 # nub
-Collection of missing Go helper functions reminiscent Ruby/C#.
+Collection of missing Go helper functions reminiscent of Ruby/C#.
 I love the elegance of Ruby's short named plethera of chainable methods while C# has some awesome deferred execution.
 I'm attempting to marry the two :)